 To sum up, everything we talked about in the article and give our ending thoughts we would like to emphasize the importance of choosing the particular headphones which may fit your needs the best.
 All of the headphones listed above are very capable headphones and cater to different needs and applications.
 Before buying a certain headphone, you should evaluate the use case.
 We can point you in the basic direction but the rest you have to do yourself.

 Just for reference if you are someone who games casually and listens to other media as well, you should look into something with a smooth and fun sound signature.
 Likewise, if you are someone who plays games competitively you should look into something with a lot of detail retrieval, a wide soundstage, and good positional audio capability.
-We are positive that we have listed something for everyone and on that note good luck for your next purchase.
+We are positive that we have listed something for everyone and on that note good luck with your next purchase.